 The Theory Behind Generating Square Wave

 Yes, this is almost a trivial thing.
 A square wave is a signal that changes between HIGH state (Eg: 5V) and low state (Eg: 0V).
 The primary requirement is that the ON time (where the signal stays at HIGH state) and OFF time (where the signal stays at LOW state) are equal.
-This is also known as the signal having 50% duty cycle.
+This is also known as the signal having a 50% duty cycle.
 Simply put, a digital signal with exact same ON time and OFF time can be considered as a square wave.
 The image below shows a square wave.

 Generating square wave is as simple as turning ON an IO, wait for x amount time, turn OFF the IO, wait for x amount of time and continue the cycle indefinitely.
-In fact, most FPGA boards including Numato Lab Mimas A7 has a built in oscillator that does exactly the same thing.
-The oscillator generates square wave (a.k.a clock signal) and feeds to the FPGA so that FPGA can use the clock to synchronize internal operations.
-Usually such clock available on these boards can be of very large frequency, which may not be suitable for some purposes.
+In fact, most FPGA boards including Numato Lab Mimas A7 has a built-in oscillator that does exactly the same thing.
+The oscillator generates a square wave (a.k.a clock signal) and feeds to the FPGA so that FPGA can use the clock to synchronize internal operations.
+Usually, such clock available on these boards can be of very large frequency, which may not be suitable for some purposes.
 For example, Numato Lab Mimas A7 has an onboard oscillator that runs at 100MHz.
-It is easy to see that such large frequency square wave cannot be used for blinking and LED or generate clock/data signals for simpler interfaces such as UART/I2C/SPI where clocks run at a few KiloHertz.
-So it is important to generate lower frequency clock/square wave for such purposes.
+It is easy to see that such large frequency square wave cannot be used for blinking an LED or generate clock/data signals for simpler interfaces such as UART/I2C/SPI where clocks run at a few KiloHertz.
+So it is important to generate a lower frequency clock/square wave for such purposes.